The Top 10 Most Common Questions on Educator Contracts

 The law provides a 10-day grace period for an employee to renew, extend, or otherwise validate his or her certificate or permit before a district terminates or suspends the employee for failure to renew or obtain certification.

-Additional contracts guidance can be found in TASB Legal Services’ Guide to Educator Contracts and the HR Library.
+Additional contract guidance can be found in TASB Legal Services’ Guide to Educator Contracts and the HR Services Resource Library (member login required).

 Amy Campbell